RedisLabs/redislabs-docs/content/rs/administering/database-operations/migrate-to-active-active.md

 With [Active-Active databases]({{< relref "/rs/administering/designing-production/active-active.md" >}}), applications can read and write to the same data set from different geographical locations seamlessly and with latency less than 1 ms, without changing the way the application connects to the database.
 Active-Active databases also provide disaster recovery and accelerated data read-access for geographically distributed users.

-If you have data in a single-region database that you want to migrate to an Active-Active database, you'll need to create a new Active-Active database and migrate the data into the new database as a [Replica Of](https://docs.redislabs.com/latest/rs/administering/active-passive/) the existing database.
+If you have data in a single-region RS database that you want to migrate to an Active-Active database, you'll need to create a new Active-Active database and migrate the data into the new database as a [Replica Of](https://docs.redislabs.com/latest/rs/administering/active-passive/) the existing database.
 This process will gradually populate the data in the Active-Active database.

 Before data migration starts, all data is flushed from the Active-Active database.
-The data is migrated to the Active-Active instance where you enabled Replica Of, and then the Active-Active replication copies the data to the other Active-Active instances.
+The data is migrated to the Active-Active instance where you enabled Replica Of, and then the Active-Active replication copies the data from that instance to the other Active-Active instances.
 When data migration is finished, disable Replica Of and connect your applications to the Active-Active database.

 {{< note >}}
-During the migration, make sure that any applications that connect to the Active-Active database are **read-only** to make sure that dataset is unchanged in the migration process.
+During the migration, make sure that any applications that connect to the Active-Active database are **read-only** to make sure the dataset is identical to the source database during the migration process.
 {{< /note >}}

 To migrate an RS database to Active-Active: